Using Search Filters

 Apply filters to locations when importing a spreadsheet

-In the heading row of the new column, enter the name of the filter.
-In each store row, add Yes in the filter column if the filter applies to that store, otherwise leave the filter column blank (or enter No).
+Add a column to your spreadsheet for each filter you've created in your account.
+In each row, type Yes in the filter column if the filter applies to that store, otherwise leave the filter column blank (adding "No" is also fine).

 When importing your spreadsheet in the app dashboard, on the Identify Columns step, be sure the columns in your file are set to import to the relevant filters in Stockist: